 A strange odor is a telltale sign of an electrical fire in your home.
 At Black Hills Home Services, our electricians are often asked, “What does an electrical fire smell like?”
 A strange smell that doesn’t go away should never be ignored.
-Recognizing it can mean the difference between disaster and averting major safety hazards or unnecessarily wasting money and time on AC/air duct cleaning or exterminator services.
+Recognizing it can mean the difference between disaster and averting major safety hazards.

 - Burning Plastic: The acrid odor of an electrical fire is often described as that of burning plastic.
-This is because wiring insulation, connectors, and many other electrical components are made of plastic materials.
+This is because wiring insulation, connectors, and other electrical components are plastic.
 Electrical fires often start behind walls, so you’ll sometimes start to smell rather than see one.

-- Fishy Smell: Instead of burning plastic, many people say an electrical fire emits a fishy scent.
-This typically means it has just started.
+- Fishy Smell: Many people say an electrical fire emits a fishy scent instead of a burning plastic odor.
+This smell typically means it has just started.
 The fish odor is caused by electrical components overheating that haven’t begun to burn up.
 Their heat-resistant chemical coatings can also release a fishy odor when burned.

-Fishy odors in a home almost always mean there’s an electrical fire, or one is imminent.
-The longer a wire or electrical device overheats, the greater the risk of a fire.
-If wood, wallpaper, paint, and other flammable materials are nearby, the fire danger is even higher.
-No other hazard, including mold, sewer gas, or a dead animal, will emit a fishy odor or smell like burning plastic.
+Unless someone in your household has recently cooked fish, fishy odors in a home almost always mean there’s an electrical fire or one is imminent.
+The longer a wire or electrical device overheats, the greater the fire risk.
+The fire danger is even higher if wood, wallpaper, paint, and other flammable materials are nearby.
+No other common residential hazard, including mold, sewer gas, or a dead animal, will emit a fishy odor or smell like burning plastic.

 Other Signs of an Electrical Fire

 - Hearing: A buzzing sound from a switch, outlet, or unidentified source usually indicates an electrical problem.
-If the buzzing is isolated to one location, a fire might be behind the wall.
+A fire might be behind the wall if the buzzing is isolated to one location.
 A buzzing outlet likely has a loose connection or is shorting out.

-- Vision: If outlets and switches look charred or discolored, burning has already occurred and a fire may be in progress.
-Sparking, dimming or flickering lights, or frayed/exposed wires and cables are bad signs and mean it’s time to call an emergency electrician.
+- Vision: If outlets and switches look charred or discolored, burning has already occurred, and a fire may be in progress.
+Sparking, dimming, flickering lights, or frayed/exposed wires and cables are bad signs and mean it’s time to call an emergency electrician.

 Electrical fires often start from overloading and bad wiring.
 These are the same factors that cause circuit breakers to trip.
-If you have breakers that trip regularly, too may high-amp appliances may be plugged in or there may be an electrical short—risk factors that are associated with electrical fires and major damage.
+If you have breakers that trip regularly, too many high-amp appliances may be plugged in, or there may be an electrical short.
+Drawing too much power or electrical shorts in faulty wiring are risk factors associated with electrical fires and major damage.

-What to Do If Your Senses Tell You There’s an Electrical Fire
+What to Do If You Think There’s an Electrical Fire

 The sensory feedback you’re getting is alerting you of immediate danger.
-Whether there’s a fishy odor or a discolored and/or hot outlet, now is not the time to ask around, “What does an electrical fire smell like?”
-Calmly leave your home and get a safe distance away.
+Whether there’s a fishy odor or a discolored or hot outlet, calmly leave your home and keep a safe distance away.
 Then call 911 or your local fire department.
 Firefighters use various methods to find a fire and put it out quickly.
 Once the fire is extinguished, an electrician can get to work and fix what caused the problem in the first place.

 Contact Black Hills Home Services